cadence-workflow/cadence-samples/cmd/samples/advanced/autoscaling-monitoring/README.md

 The worker automatically adjusts the number of poller goroutines between the min and max values based on the current workload.

 ### Prometheus Metrics
-The sample exposes standard Cadence metrics via Prometheus, including comprehensive autoscaling behavior metrics:
+The sample uses Tally with Prometheus reporter to expose comprehensive metrics:
-- Standard worker performance metrics (poller counts, task processing rates)
-- Autoscaling-specific metrics (`cadence_concurrency_auto_scaler_*`)
+- **Real-time autoscaling metrics** - Poller count changes, quota adjustments, wait times
+- **Worker performance metrics** - Task processing rates, poller utilization, queue depths
-- All metrics automatically emitted by the Cadence Go client
+- **Standard Cadence metrics** - All metrics automatically emitted by the Cadence Go client
+- **Sanitized metric names** - Prometheus-compatible metric names and labels

 ### Monitoring Dashboards
 When running the Cadence server locally with Grafana, you can access the client dashboards at: